What is the opt out system in England?

 No. It will still be for you to choose if you want to be an organ donor.
 And if you don’t want to donate, it’s really quick and simple to record your decision on the NHS Organ Donor Register.
 The quickest and easiest way to do this is online, but if you don’t have internet access you can call our contact centre on 0300 123 23 23.

 Yes.
-Families will continue to be consulted before organ donation goes ahead.
+Families will continue to be involved before organ donation goes ahead.

 The opt out system does not apply to children under the age of 18 years old.
 In circumstances where a donation decision is required for someone under 18, the family will be asked to make that decision and provide consent.